twalt007/lfz-dev/WINDOWS_INSTRUCTIONS.md

 ## Creating a User Account in Ubuntu

+**Note**: The username and password must be entered as follows for successful setup.

 1. When Ubuntu is ready, it will prompt you to **Enter new UNIX username**.
 2. Type `dev` and press `Enter`.
 3. You will then be asked to choose a password. **Note:** When you type this password, there will be no visual indication that anything is happening.
 This is normal.<br/> Type `lfz` and press `Enter`.